How Kansas farmers are working around the ongoing drought

 Many farmers said they have never seen a drought this bad.
 They are hoping and crossing their fingers that any kind of moisture comes through to help the crops grow and bring residue to the soil.

-“We are only 10 days in, but we are still behind the top couple inches is moisture, but you get under those top couple inches, we are dry,” said JEHM Custom Farming Farm Manager, Aaron Lange
+“We are only 10 days in, but we are still behind the top couple inches is moisture, but you get under those top couple inches, we are dry,” said Aaron Lange, JEHM Custom Farming Farm manager.

 Lange has been farming for nearly two decades.